-If your only doing the essentials then I highly recommend you have a plan if something should go wrong.
+If you’re only doing the essentials then I highly recommend you have a plan if something should go wrong.
 A good start would be to have a relationship with a web developer and pay them their consulting rate if you get into trouble.
-Generally the more complex the site the higher the probability that you’ll run into an issues.
+Generally the more complex the site the higher the probability that you’ll run into issues.
 For simple sites it’s very possible to do regular updates and never run into any issues.

 Know what your paying for.

 The essentials of WordPress maintenance can often be covered with a worse case plan and free tools like ManageWP.
 I wouldn’t necessary hunt for a maintenance service if that’s all you need.
 That said there many WordPress maintenance services that you may want to utilize.
 Just be sure you know what your paying for.
 Nobody benefits if you purchased a monthly plan with company XYZ and don’t really use it.
 Most businesses want to know that the work they do is useful.
 It’s not useful if you aren’t really using it.